rosiecao/Team-Final-Project/README.md

 * Can complete this by training multiple unsupervised machine learning models (Shamir POA)

 ## Current Status of Project
-In the processes of finalizing data exploration and preparing data to be implemented into SQLite Database.
-Machine learning model being mapped out in terms of what fields will be used to drive the ML model and what the conclusion of the ML model will be.
+All dataframes have been cleaned and placed into the SQLite database.
+A few more queries need to be carried out on the database.
+Machine learning model being tested with final dataframe of fully merged data.
 Tableau is going to be used for visualization, a deck of what the storyline will look like is being worked on.

+Road Blocks: the final dataframe that is going to be used for visualization needs the dataframe exporting to a GEOJson file -- still haven't found a way to properly do this.